biosails/pheniqs/docs/configuration.md

 ## The `multiplex` directive

-Pheniqs allows you to use one closed class decoder to split output reads into seperate files by the barcode they were classsified to.
-To do that you declare that one decoder in the `multiplex` tag instead of in the corresponding `sample`, `cellular` or `molecular` directive.
-The `output` attribute can be declared in the `multiplex` decoder or in each of the individual `multiplex` decoder classes in `codec`. the `classifier type` tag in `multiplex` signals to Pheniqs if this is a sample, cellular or molecular decoder and defaults to `sample`.
+You may split output reads into separate files by the barcode decoded with one closes class decoder.
+To do that you declare that decoder in the `multiplex` tag instead of in the corresponding `sample`, `cellular` or `molecular` directive.
+The `output` attribute can be declared in the `multiplex` decoder or in each of the individual `multiplex` decoder classes in `codec`. the `classifier type` tag in `multiplex` signals to Pheniqs if this is a `sample`, `cellular` or `molecular` decoder and defaults to `sample`.

 # URL handling